 In some cases, a life insurance policy becomes much less important once you’re no longer supporting a family or paying off debts with your income.
 If your children are financially independent and your partner could live comfortably off savings and his or her own Social Security or other retirement income, a life insurance policy term longer than 10 years might not be necessary.
 (There are, however, situations in which carrying a policy into retirement could make sense).

-You’ve done the hard work, and term life insurance can help you by bridging the gap to that time when you’re fully self-insured, for a potentially very low cost.
+You’ve done the hard work, and term life insurance can help you by bridging the gap to that time when you’re fully self-insured, at an affordable cost.

 If you’re a smoker, overweight, or experiencing high blood pressure or cholesterol, life insurance gets much more expensive.
 However, if you have a family or debts to protect, it may not be smart to wait to apply for coverage until you are healthier.